diggerhq/docs-site/docs/cli/django.md

-# Run a Django app
+# Deploy Django app with CLI
 This guide shows how to get a Django app running in your AWS account with Digger We are going to deploy this [TODO list application](https://github.com/diggerhq/django-todolist).
 This application needs a database for deployment.
 This specific application does not need celery and hence we don't need to create a queue or a sparate service for background workers.